Sandhyakrish/covid-tracker/README.md

 16. percentage of the people immigrated to the hometown\cities\countries.
 17.Rate of mental health of the people
 18.Demand and scarcity of food (pie chart)

-Technology Stack
+Technology Stack :
  FRONT END: HTML, CSS, JAVASCRIPT

 VALIDATION:
- 1. basic email validation should be performe NON-Functional Requirenments:
+ 1. Basic email validation should be performed

+ NON-Functional Requirenments:
  Security
- ● WEBSITE PLATFORM –User Name/Password-Based Credentials
+ 2. WEBSITE PLATFORM –User Name/Password-Based Credentials
- ● Sensitive data has to be categorized and stored in a secure manner ● Secure connection for transmission of any data
+ 3. Sensitive data has to be categorized and stored in a secure manner
+ 4. Secure connection for transmission of any data

  Performance:
  1. Active cases < 5 sec
  2. Conformed cases < 5 sec
  3.Death cases < 5sec
  4.Recovered cases < 5 sec

  OUTPUT/POST CONDITION:
  1. WE WILL GET THE PERCENCTAGE OF PEOPLE AFFECTED BY COVID 2.TRACK THE AREA MOSTLY AFFECTED BY COVID 19